C16erikthompson/ECE281_CE5/README.md

 ![](https://github.com/C16erikthompson/ECE281_CE5/blob/master/ALUinstr.png?raw=true)

 My first attempt at implementing the ORI instruction involved adding a bit extender and increasing the size of the ALU.
 Unable to get this to perform properly, mainstaining the addition of the zeroextender, I added another multiplexer through which both the zero extend and sign extend had to pass.
-Which output was chosen was dictated by an "and" gate that combined the values of

-To implement my design in vhdl, the following lines of code had to be added:
+Which output was chosen was dictated by a signal orisig that was the output of the logic (not alucontrol(2)) and (not alucontrol(1)) and (alucontrol(0)).
+Should orisig be high, the zeroextended value would pass into the ALU.
+In addition, the following lines of code were added into the ALU and single cycle processor code:

 Process (op) begin
  case op is